gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 The rollout logic is progressed by instance heartbeat backend writes, as changes can only occur on these events.

 The following data related to the rollout are stored in each instance heartbeat:
-- `agent_upgrade_start_time`: timestamp of individual agent's upgrade time
+- `agent_update_start_time`: timestamp of individual agent's upgrade time
-- `agent_upgrade_version`: current agent version
+- `agent_update_version`: current agent version

-Expiration time of the heartbeat is extended to 24 hours when `agent_upgrade_start_time` is written.
+Expiration time of the heartbeat is extended to 24 hours when `agent_update_start_time` is written.

 Additionally, an in-memory data structure is maintained based on the cache, and kept up-to-date by a background process.
 This data structure contains the number of unfinished (pending and ongoing) upgrades preceding each instance heartbeat in the rollout plan.
-Instance heartbeats are considered completed when either `agent_upgrade_version` matches the plan version, or `agent_upgrade_start_time` is past the expiration time.
+Instance heartbeats are considered completed when either `agent_update_version` matches the plan version, or `agent_update_start_time` is past the expiration time.
 ```golang
 unfinished := make(map[Rollout][UUID]int)
 ```

 On each instance heartbeat write, the auth server looks at the data structure to determine if the associated agent should begin upgrading.
 This determination is made by comparing the stored number of unfinished upgrades to `max_in_flight % x len(hosts)`.
-If the stored number is fewer, `agent_upgrade_start_time` is updated to the current time when the heartbeat is written.
+If the stored number is fewer, `agent_update_start_time` is updated to the current time when the heartbeat is written.

 The auth server writes the following keys to `/autoupdate/[name of group]/status` (e.g., `/autoupdate/staging/status`):
-- `last_active_host_index`: index of the last host allowed to upgrade
+- `last_active_host_index`: index of the last host allowed to update
 - `failed_host_count`: failed host count
 - `timeout_host_count`: timed-out host count